ReginaHaley/ReginaHaley/README.md

 ## 💬 A Little More About Me

-I’ve worked remotely for years in both support and operations — tracking performance, keeping things organized and communicating clearly with customers and teammates.
-I’ve run my own business, worked in politics, and supported campaigns.
+I’ve worked remotely for years in both support and operations such as tracking performance, keeping things organized and communicating clearly with customers and teammates.
+I’ve run my own business, worked in politics and supported campaigns.
 But now, I’m fully committed to data analytics.

 I’m not just changing careers, I’m answering a calling.
 This path means everything to me and I’m prepared to work relentlessly, keep learning and do whatever is required to earn this opportunity and succeed.